-Awesome Personnel Carrier: The Atredies and Ordos can use APCS, but they're not that awesome.
-The Atredies one can use an Invisibility Cloak while not moving though, and the Ordos one is a very nimble Hover Tank.
-Both are armed with rocket turrets for anti-vehicle defense.
+Awesome Personnel Carrier: The Atredies and Ordos can use APCS, but they're only slightly awesome.
+The Atredies one is armed with a standard gun turret and can use an Invisibility Cloak while not moving, and the Ordos one is a very nimble Hover Tank armed with rockets.

 Awesome yet Practical: The Atreides Minotaurus.
 It fires a salvo of four powerful artillery shells, so it can usually catch fast-moving units in the blast radius of at least one of them.
 Anything tough enough to survive one shell will be slow enough to get hit by more than one, at which point it dies anyway.

 Bad Ass Army: The Sardaukar and the Fremen, both of which have to be convinced of your worthiness before they'll help you.

 BFG: Both the Atreides Kindjal Infantry and Ordos Mortar Infantry carry around a big missile launcher and mortar respectively.
 They must deploy before they can use these weapons first due to their heavy weight.

 Civil Warcraft: One mission in the Harkonnen campaign between Copec and Gunseng.

 Colour Coded Chararcters: The Atreides are blue, the Harkonnens are red and the Ordos are green.
 This more stereotypical colour scheme is different to that seen in the book (and faithfully represented by the David Lynch film) in which the Atreides wear green with a red hawk symbol and the Harkonnens wear blue with a gryphon symbol.
 The game also substitutes that gryphon with a more stereotypically 'evil' ram's head.